 Although mulled wine is by name alcoholic, you can modify this recipe to be a warm spiced pomegranate drink.
 Dilute with a little water as pomegranate juice is pretty powerful on it’s own and warm it up with the spices for a wonderful non-alcoholic spiced mocktail.

+Yes!
 If you are serving this at a holiday party, you can easily make it ahead and reheat it.
 You can serve it in a slow cooker, too, just keep it on low or warm.
-Now just in case you find yourself with some leftovers, you can store the leftovers in a sealed container for three to five days in the refrigerator.

 Pomegranate Mulled Wine